Blog

 **Q: Does the validator work with all BibTeX entry types?**A: Yes, our validator supports all standard BibTeX entry types including article, book, inproceedings, mastersthesis, phdthesis, misc, and online entries.

-Q: Is my bibliography data secure?A: Absolutely.
+**Q: Is my bibliography data secure?**A: Yes.
 Files are processed on our secure servers and are not stored or shared.
 Validation happens in real-time and data is discarded immediately after processing.

 **Q: Can the validator fix errors automatically?**A: While our validator provides detailed instructions on how to fix each error, automatic fixing is not currently supported to ensure you maintain control over your bibliography content.